millsjc/modulesets/README.md

     export PATH=$PATH:~/.local/bin

 Remember to log out and log back in for the new environment variable to take effect.

+Next, choose wether the `lalinference_o2` code version or more recent code based on `master` should be installed:

+### To install the `lalinference_o2` code version

+To install the `lalinference_o2` code version, the `install_lalinference_o2.sh` script in the `lalinference_o2` branch contains all the commands for a standard installation on the LIGO Data Grid:

+    $ cd ~/modulesets
+    $ git checkout lalinference_o2
+    $ nohup ./install_lalinference_cbc.sh &

+The codes will be installed in `~/pe` and published in `~/public_html/pe/build` to be viewable on the web.

+### To install LALSuite based from current `master`

-Next, symlink the bundled JHBuild configuration file to `~/.config/jhbuildrc`:
+To install more recent versions of LALSuite (instead of `lalinference_o2`), symlink the bundled JHBuild configuration file to `~/.config/jhbuildrc`:

     $ mkdir -p ~/.config && cd ~/.config && ln -s ~/modulesets/jhbuildrc